-From 30 September 2013 registration of clinical trials in a publicly accessible database will be a condition of the favourable ethical opinion.
-Failure to register will therefore be a breach of good research practice and managed through standard operating procedures for Research Ethics Committees (RECs) in line with other breaches.
+Registration of clinical trials in a publicly accessible database is a condition of the favourable ethical opinion.
+Failure to register is therefore a breach of good research practice and is managed through standard operating procedures for Research Ethics Committees (RECs) in line with other breaches.

-The studies for which registration is mandated will initially be determined by the IRAS filter question.
-It will include the first four categories on the Integrated Research Application System (IRAS) filter question number 2, namely:
+The studies for which registration is mandated are determined by the IRAS filter question and include the first four categories on the Integrated Research Application System (IRAS) filter question number 2, namely:

 The current IRAS question A50-1 will continue to apply to all other studies, where plans for registration are asked for and the plans considered by the REC.
 For these four categories, the requirement will become mandatory and not, therefore, reviewed by the REC.